Arterial Health Women

 Understanding the Health Metrics Tracked by the CONNEQT Pulse

-The CONNEQT Pulse is more than just a blood pressure monitor; it’s a comprehensive health tool designed to give you deeper insights into your cardiovascular health.
-By tracking critical metrics, such as central blood pressure, arterial stiffness, and heart rate, the CONNEQT Pulse empowers you to take proactive steps toward better heart health.
-In this guide, we’ll break down the key metrics this advanced device tracks and explain why they matter for your overall well-being.
+The Pulse is more than just a blood pressure monitor; it’s a comprehensive health tool designed to give you deeper insights into your cardiovascular health.
+By tracking critical metrics, such as central blood pressure, arterial stiffness, heart stress, and heart rate, the Pulse empowers you to take proactive steps toward better heart health.
+In this guide, we’ll break down the key metrics the Pulse measures and explain why they matter for your overall well-being.

 Brachial Blood Pressure